-The wintery chill is officially setting in for the remainder of 2021, and we’re officially swapping our signature Aperol Spritz for something a little more warming to the soul.
-Whether it’s a proper good cuppa tea you favour or a strong cup of Joe – we’ve rounded up our favourite, cosy coffee shops to visit in Manchester this autumn.
+The wintery chill has officially set in for the remainder of 2021, and we’re officially swapping our signature Aperol Spritz for something a little more warming to the soul.
+Whether it’s a proper good cuppa tea you favour or a strong cup of Joe – we’ve rounded up our favourite, cosy coffee shops to visit in Manchester this winter.

 1. Ancoats Coffee Co